sunzhida/MetaMap/README.md

 ## Run

-1. Download the source code, the database and the images from release.
-(Cloning the project is not advised, as historical git snapshots contain the entire image database and is huge.)
+1. Download the source code, the database and the images *from [release](https://github.com/sunzhida/projects_MetaBoard_system/releases/latest)*.
+(Cloning the project is not advised, as historical git snapshots contain the entire image database and is huge.
+Downloading from release will not have this issue.)
 (No kidding, ~2.5G.)
 2. Put `database.db` at project root.
 Extract the `img` folder to `<project>/app/static/`.
 The final structure looks like
 ```